Some posts contain compensated links. Please read this disclaimer for more info.

 Sakarun Beach, Dugi Otok

-If you’re looking for a beach that looks like paradise, then your search is over!
+If you’re looking for sandy beaches in Croatia that look like paradise, then your search is over!
 Clear, calm water, without major crowds, all adds up to a perfect family choice.
 The smaller beaches and bays around Sakarun are fun to explore with the family.
-Put simply, this is one of the most famous beaches on Dugi Otok – and in the Zadar Region.
+Put simply; this is one of the most famous beaches on Dugi Otok and in the Zadar Region.

-Sakarun Beach is situated on the north-west coast of Dugi Otok and it’s easy to get there from Bozava via a shuttle, which runs every couple of hours there and back again.
-The beach is also surrounded by cafes, so you won’t struggle to find a cold drink to keep everyone hydrated in the hot summer heat.
+Sakarun Beach is situated on the northwest coast of Dugi Otok, and it’s easy to get there from Bozava via a shuttle, which runs every couple of hours there and back again.
+Cafes also surround the beach, so you won’t struggle to find a cold drink to keep everyone hydrated in the hot summer heat.